-This regulation shall take effect 30 days after the date of publication of a summary of this regulation.
+This regulation shall take effect 30 days after the date of publication of a summary of this regulation except that §300-22A.6(G) shall take effect on March 15, 2016.
 This regulation shall supplant, in its entirety, the "Article 22 Regulation Affecting Smoking, Youth Access to Tobacco and the Sale, Vending and Distribution of Tobacco."